CHTeam17/discounthunt/README.md

 How to Build and Test
 ---------------------

+In the Builder, you need a project containing a subscription to the package "YaaS Service Examples" from the team "serviceexamples".
+Alternatively, you can use our sandbox test tenant `wishlistexamples`.

-First you need to create a customer at you tenant and change the [customerid](src/test/java/com/sap/wishlist/api/TestConstants.java)
+You need to create a customer in your tenant and store it as `CUSTOMER`in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).

 Use `mvn clean install` to build the service and run the tests.